rbangueses/twilio-ai-assistant-ui-example/README.md

 # Introduction

-This project is an example User Interface for Twilio AI Assistants.
+The purpose of this project is to provide an interface for Twilio AI Assistants for use cases where you want to use Twilio AI Assistants as a GPT-based knowledge base for employees.

 As a security measure, you can limit access to the chat interface by setting an allowed email domain.

 The main components of this solution are:
 - Twilio Serverless / Functions is used to host the backend and the React-based UI.